How to Estimate Story Points in Agile

 Here is a great video about How to Estimate Story Points in Agile:

-This is a good technique for estimating a large number of backlog relative large items.
+This is a good technique for estimating a large backlog relative to large items.
 Especially sometimes we have several concurrent scrum teams working on the same products.
 Items are estimated to t-shirt sizes: XS, S, M, L, and XL.
 The decisions about the size are based on open and mutual collaborative discussions.
 This method is an informal and quick way to get a rough feeling about the total size of your backlog.

 When we were faced with a relatively small set of items and in need of super and simple effective techniques to estimate you can use Dot Voting.
-This method originated form decision making, you can use it for estimating.
+This method originated from decision making, you can use it for estimating.
 Each person gets a small number of small stickers and can choose to vote for the individual items. if more dots is an indicator of a bigger size.
-Works well in both small & large group.
+Works well in both small & large groups.
 You have to limit the number of estimated items.

 The Bucket System:

 It’s much faster than planning poker is the Bucket System.
-This system is a super alternative when estimating a huge number of items with a large group of participants.
+This system is a superb alternative when estimating a huge number of items with a large group of participants.
 Create several buckets in the sequences of planning poker, groups estimate the items by placing them in these “buckets”.
 Buckets usually different sheets of brown paper where you can place the sticky notes with the items.
 But you can also use actual baskets to limit discussions about an already processed item.

 A super-fast method of rough estimating in the Large/Uncertain/Small methods.
 The team is being asked to place the item in one of these categories.
 The step is to categorize the obvious items to two extreme categories.
 Next, the groups can discuss more complex items.
 This is actually a simplification of the bucket system.
 The system is especially good to use in smaller groups with comparable items.
 Next, you can assign sizes to these 3 categories.